 Who is eligible for this plan?

-Óptimo (PPO) is a plan that does not include prescription drug coverage and is designed for Medicare beneficiaries with Parts A and B, who live in one of Puerto Rico’s 78 municipalities, who have not been diagnosed with end-stage renal disease (ESRD), and who already have Part D Prescription Drug coverage, such as private sector retirees or veterans.
-Under this plan, the beneficiary has the freedom to access all the physicians and hospitals within the Triple-S Advantage provider network as well as the nationwide Blue Cross and Blue Shield network without having to obtain a referral or authorization.
+Óptimo Plus (PPO) plan is designed for Medicare beneficiaries with Parts A and B, who live in one of Puerto Rico’s 78 municipalities, and who have not been diagnosed with end-stage renal disease (ESRD) in which the beneficiary has the freedom to access all the physicians and hospitals within the Triple-S Advantage provider network as well as the nationwide Blue Cross and Blue Shield network without having to obtain a referral or an authorization.

 For additional information about copayments, coinsurances and details about the benefits and restrictions that apply, please refer to the Evidence of Coverage and Summary of Benefits.